napkgern/learn-github/README.md

 # learn-github
-We are learn git and github
+ are learn git and github